userfrosting/learn/pages/12.database/03.migrations/docs.md

 abstract class Migration extends UF_Migration
 {
     /**
-     * @var \Illuminate\Database\Schema\Builder
-     */
-    protected $schema;

-    /**
-     * List of dependencies for this migration.
-     * Should return an array of class required to be run before this migration.
-     *
-     * N.B.: Uncomment the next line when the static $dependencie deprecation is removed */
-    //public static $dependencies = [];

-    /**
      * Create a new migration instance.
      *
      * @param \Illuminate\Database\Schema\Builder|null $schema
      */
     public function __construct(Builder $schema = null)
     {
-        //Hack to get the needed database connection
+        // Hack to get the needed database connection
+        // Change `my_new_conection` to reflect the db connection you need.
         $myconnect = Config::getFacadeContainer()->db->getConnection('my_new_conection');
         $schema->setConnection($myconnect);
         $this->schema = $schema;
     }
 }
 ```
-Now when you create your migrations, extend your custom Migrations class and it will use your named database connection instead of the default one.
+Now when you create your migrations, extend `UserFrosting\Sprinkle\MySprinkle\Database\Migrations\Migration` instead of `UserFrosting\Sprinkle\Core\Database\Migration` and it will use your named database connection `my_new_conection` instead of the default one.